-Although it may seem this way, it is unlikely that a child loves one parent more than the other.
+Although it may seem this way, a child is unlikely to love one parent more than the other.
 Usually, when a child exhibits more feelings towards one parent, it is because they are going through a phase!

 Can a Toddler be too attached?

-Yes – when the attachment is that bad that it begins to affect the family dynamics then they are too attached.
+Yes – when the attachment is so bad that it affects the family dynamics, they are too attached.

 Why is my Child so clingy?

-There are so many reasons why a Child is clingy.
-Common reasons are; illness, tired, scared, or just want someone to be around.
+There are so many reasons why a child is clingy.
+Common reasons are; illness, tiredness, scared, or just wanting someone to be around.

-When a child is overly attached to one parent it causes strain on a family.
-If your toddler is overly attached to Mother, then everyone in the family suffers.
+When a child is overly attached to one parent, it causes strain on the family.
+If your toddler is overly attached to their mother, then everyone in the family suffers.
 You can use the tips on this page to resolve the issue.

 Think about it.
-If a child only wants Mom, then Dad is left out and siblings fight for attention.
-If a Child only wants Dad, then Mom feels left out and the siblings still have to fight for attention!
+If a child only wants a mom, the dad is left out, and siblings fight for attention.
+If a child only wants their dad, the mom feels left out, and the siblings still have to fight for attention!